JuliaLang/julia/doc/manual/strings.rst

     julia> typeof(ans)
     Regex (constructor with 3 methods)

-To check if a regex matches a string, use the :func:`ismatch` function:
+To check if a regex matches a string, use :func:`ismatch`:

 .. doctest::